Taiwan Lantern Festival 2026 in Chiayi Guide + Photos

 Every year, a mass lantern release takes place along the Pingxi line (usually in Shifen at the Shifen Lantern Release Square or Pingxi Junior High School).

-The 2025 Pingxi Lantern Festival and mass lantern release dates are confirmed as Saturday 8 February 2025 (at Pingxi Junior School) and Wednesday 12 February (at Shifen Square, near Shifen Waterfall.)
+Last year, the Pingxi Lantern Festival was confirmed as Saturday 8 February 2025 (at Pingxi Junior School) and Wednesday 12 February (at Shifen Square, near Shifen Waterfall.)

-Here at the Pingxi Lantern Festival 2025, thousands of lanterns are released across both nights and the whole Pingxi sky lights up in unison.
+Here at the Pingxi Lantern Festival 2026, thousands of lanterns are released across both nights and the whole Pingxi sky lights up in unison.
 You can write messages of good luck, prosperity and wishes on your lanterns before watching them whoosh into the sky.

 Please also note you can release lanterns on the Pingxi railway line along Shifen Old Street every day of the year but it is not a mass release and it does not take place at night.